telekom-mms/ansible-collection-icinga-director/docs/icinga_hostgroup.rst

     Credentials for GSSAPI can be specified with :emphasis:`url\_username`\ /\ :emphasis:`url\_password` or with the GSSAPI env var :literal:`KRB5CCNAME` that specified a custom Kerberos credential cache.

     NTLM authentication is :literal:`not` supported even if the GSSAPI mech for NTLM has been installed.

+  api_timeout (optional, int, 10)
+    Default timeout to wait for transaction to finish in seconds.